miguelperez94/reduction_dti_ratio_united_states/proposal.md

     taking into consideration the huge reduction at the national level of the debt-to-income ratio between 2007 (1.24) to 2017 (0.95), I want to analyze and show visually the following points:

-        (i) how was this change of deb-to-income ratios by state and county level (in part to highlight which states and counties had the biggest changes between 2007 and 2017),
+        (i) How was this change of deb-to-income ratios by state and county level (in part to highlight which states and counties had the biggest changes between 2007 and 2017),
-        (ii) see relationships between average income and debt-to-income ratios among counties (for example, see if poorer or richer counties were the ones that have the biggest impacts of the reduction of the debt household), and
+        (ii) See relationships between average income and debt-to-income ratios among counties (for example, see if poorer or richer counties were the ones that have the biggest impacts of the reduction of the debt household), and
-        (iii) see if there are any correlational impact between changes in reductions of debt-to-income ratios and other outputs at a county or state level, such as unemployment rates, net migration, educational outcomes, or crime rates, among others (this third point is still
+        (iii) See if there are any correlational impact between changes in reductions of debt-to-income ratios and other outputs at a county or state level, such as unemployment rates, net migration, educational outcomes, or crime rates, among others (this third point is still